-Interests: I have been working professionally in archaeology and anthropology since 1990; my first job was excavating a 350-year old Odawa fishing village on the beautiful shoreline of Georgian Bay in Ontario.
-From there, I continued on to finished an undergraduate degree in Anthropology at the University of Western Ontario, and a graduate degree in archaeology from Simon Fraser University.
-I have directed or worked on archaeological projects at buried Neutral and Ojibwa villages in Ontario, archaeological sites in the Northwest Territories, ancient shell middens and rock shelters in Baja California ( Mexico), and 7,000-year-old fishing camps, alpine sites, and cedar harvest sites in British Columbia and many sites and locations throughout British Columbia.
-I have mentored many new recruits to the field of archaeology over the years, as well as providing specialized training to archaeologists with many years of experience.
+Brian Pegg has been working professionally in archaeology and anthropology since 1990; his first archaeology job was excavating a 350-year old Odawa fishing village on the beautiful shoreline of Georgian Bay in Ontario.
+From there, Brian finished an undergraduate degree in Anthropology at the University of Western Ontario, and a graduate degree in archaeology from Simon Fraser University.
+Brian has directed or worked on archaeological projects at buried Neutral and Ojibwa villages in Ontario, archaeological sites in the Northwest Territories, ancient shell middens and rock shelters in Baja California (Mexico), and 7,000-year-old fishing camps, alpine sites, and cedar harvest sites in British Columbia.
+Brian has mentored many new recruits to the field of archaeology over the years, as well as providing specialized training to archaeologists with many years of experience.

 Brian Pegg began teaching at KPU in 2008.
 He developed and teaches the Applied Anthropology Field School, an ongoing research project which to date has involved students and First Nations in an investigation of the indigenous history of the Fraser Canyon.
 Brian specializes in applied archaeology, community archaeology, cultural resource management (CRM), and colonial history.
 Brian believes that archaeology should first and foremost serve the needs of descendent communities, and should be used to explain the present.
 Brian expects many of his students to find work in the healthy BC CRM industry.
 Prior to KPU, Brian worked as a consulting archaeologist in locations such as British Columbia, NW Territories, and Ontario, and still conducts a small amount of consulting work.